The 14 Best Polyglot YouTube Channels to Inspire Your Language Learning

 Simcott’s videos are well-thought-out opinions and advice for would-be polyglots, as well as stories of his personal experiences with one of the 16 or more languages he’s familiar with.

-One of the chief organizers of the international Polyglot Conference with Luca Lampariello, Simcott is a key advocate for the online polyglot community.
+One of the chief organizers of the international Polyglot Conference, Simcott is a key advocate for the online polyglot community.

 Recommended Videos: Polyglot – Richard Simcott – Disney’s Frozen “Let it Go” – 25 Languages, Richard Simcott talks with Tim Doner – Polyglots on language, Hyperpolyglot – Polyglot and Multilingual Ambassador speaks in 16 languages